 Gather the ingredients.

 Pour all of the ingredients into a cocktail shaker filled with ice.

-To make the drink, pour 1 ounce coconut rum, 1/2 ounce each dark rum, coffee liqueur, and grenadine, and 2 ounces each pineapple and orange juice into a cocktail shaker filled with ice.
-Shake well and strain into a hurricane glass filled with cracked ice.
-Garnish with an orange wedge and strawberries.
+- One popular variation adds orange juice: Shake 1 ounce coconut rum, 1/2 ounce each dark rum, coffee liqueur, and grenadine, and 2 ounces each pineapple and orange juice with ice.
+Strain into a hurricane glass filled with cracked ice and garnish with an orange wedge and strawberries.

 How Strong Is the Bahama Mama?